Improved Analysis of a Max Cut Algorithm Based on Spectral Partitioning: Maximum Colored Cut Problem

-In the Maximum Colored Cut problem (MaxCC), we are given a graph $G=(V,E)$ with $E=R \cup B$, where the edges are colored either red or blue, and a nonnegative weight function $w: E \to \R^+$.
-We want to partition $V$ into two sets $V_-$ and $V_+$ such that the weight of the red edges that are cut by the partition plus the weight of the blue edges that are uncut is maximized.
-This problem generalizes the Max Cut problem (in which $B=\emptyset$).
+In the \emph{maximum colored cut} problem (MaxCC), we are given a graph $G=(V,E)$ with $E=R\cup B$, $R\cap B=\emptyset$.
+The edges in $R$ are said to be red and the edges in $B$ are said to be blue.
+We are also given a nonnegative weight function $w\colon E \to \R_{\geq 0}$.
+The goal is to partition $V$ into two sets $V_-$ and $V_+$ such that the weight of the red edges that are cut by the partition plus the weight of the blue edges that are not cut (or \emph{uncut}) is maximized.
+This problem generalizes the Max-Cut problem, in which $B=\emptyset$.

-Given a bipartition of $V$, we say that a red edge is \emph{good}, if it belongs to the associated cut, and that a blue edge is \emph{good} if it is not cut.
-Any edge which is not good will be denoted as \emph{bad}.
-With this notation, the objective of the problem is to find a partition that maximizes the total weight of good edges.
+Given a bipartition of $V$, we say that a red edge is \emph{good} if it belongs to the associated cut, and that a blue edge is \emph{good} if it is not in the cut.
+Any edge which is not good is called \emph{bad}.
+With this notation, the objective of the MaxCC problem is to find a partition that maximizes the total weight of good edges.

-Luca Trevisan's approach~\cite{Luca} to construct an approximation algorithm for Max Cut is the following: Device an algorithm $\A$ that partitions $V$ into three sets $V_+,V_0,V_-$, where $V_0$ is the set of nodes that are still ``undecided'' between $V_+$ and $V_-$, and use $\A$ recursively in the set of undecided nodes until every node is decided.
-For a given tripartition, the edges of the graph induced by $V_+ \cup V_-$ are already labeled as good or bad.
-Also, no matter what the recursive partition of the undecided vertices into two pieces $L$ and $R$ is, we can always impose that half of the total weight of the edges between $V_+\cup V_-$ and $V_0=L \cup R$ is good (by assigning $L$ to $V_+$ and $R$ to $V_-$ or viceversa).
-This observation suggests that the objective of $\A$ should be to find a tripartition for which the ratio of the weight of the good edges induced by $V_+ \cup V_-$ plus half of the total weight crossing from $V_+ \cup V_-$ to $V_0$ with respect to the total weight of the edges involved (the ones incident in $V_+ \cup V_-$) is as high as possible.
-We call this ratio the \emph{recoverable ratio} of the partition.
-As we will see later in the paper, we can find a partition with high recoverable ratio by using spectral partition techniques.
+Trevisan's approach for Max-Cut~\cite{Luca} can be described as follows: Devise an algorithm $\A$ that finds a tripartition $(V_-,V_0,V_+)$ of $V$, where $V_0\neq V$ is the set of nodes that are still ``undecided'' between $V_-$ and $V_+$ and then recursively use $\A$ on the set of undecided nodes until every node is decided.
+Observe that for a given tripartition $(V_-,V_0,V_+)$, the edges of the graph induced by $V_- \cup V_+$ are already labeled as good or bad, and no matter what the recursive partition of the undecided vertices into two pieces $W_-$ and $W_+$ is, we can always impose that half of the total weight of the edges between $V_-\cup V_+$ and $V_0=W_- \cup W_+$ is good, by assigning $W_-$ to $V_-$ and $W_+$ to $V_+$ or vice versa.
+This observation suggests that the objective of $\A$ should be to find a tripartition for which the ratio of the weight of the good edges induced by $V_- \cup V_+$ plus half of the total weight crossing from $V_- \cup V_+$ to $V_0$ with respect to the total weight of the edges involved (the ones incident to $V_- \cup V_+$) is as high as possible.
+We call this ratio the \emph{recoverable ratio} of the tripartition.
+As we will later see, it is possible to find a partition with high recoverable ratio by using spectral partitioning techniques.